onpoc/Unicorn/README.md

 Well you just read that didn't you?
 If you have questions or bugs, feel free to open an issue.

 You can also find help on Sitecore Community Slack in [#unicorn](https://sitecorechat.slack.com/messages/unicorn/) or on Twitter ([@kamsar](https://twitter.com/kamsar)).

+* Best practices to use Unicorn when not wokring with Sitecore packages, if so - then at the time of Sitecore package installation will get issue.
+* To avoid this issue will have to serialize tree from content tree, then try sitecore package installation again.